ironfox-oss/IronFox/docs/FAQ.md

 It's actually in large part due to these reasons that Mozilla disables access to [`about:config`](about:config) on standard Firefox releases.
 Of course, we disagree with Mozilla's approach here, and believe that preventing access to [`about:config`](about:config) is an unacceptable compromise for user freedom and control.

 So, to mitigate the concerns detailed above, Gecko preferences controlled by UI settings will appear locked in [`about:config`](about:config). **The preferences can still be modified by users**, but this ensures that the prefs are only set by their proper, corresponding UI toggle(s), and it ensures that the Gecko preferences always remain in sync with the frontend/Fenix's settings.

+## Will IronFox support "Generative AI"?

+**No**, we have no intention of providing support for "Generative AI" features, as we believe they go against our values and provide a worse browsing experience for users.

+Thankfully, Mozilla's "Generative AI" features haven't yet made their way to Android.
+But, if/when they are implemented, we will disable or remove them as applicable.

+We are disappointed by Mozilla's focus in this area, and would rather see them focus on [what we feel are more important matters](#arent-firefox-based-browsers-less-secure-than-chromium).

 ## Why isn't Resist Fingerprinting (RFP) enabled?